Marcelaus98/CfC-for-Weather-Science/README.md

 <img src="images/Encoder2.jpg" width=1000>

-Lastly after the Encoder Layers, the *hidden* and the *cell* state are passed in a CfC Decoder and are used to initialize it.
+Lastly after the Encoder Layers, the *hidden* and the *cell* state are passed in a Decoder composed by a series of LSTM+CfC+FCN and are used to initialize it.
 At this point the last data entry of the *T* long input sequence is used to generate the **output**

 ## Contributing